aleksbn/tictactoe-frontend-react/README.md

 ```
 npm start
 ```
 and voila!
-The app is running on address [http://localhost:3000/](http://localhost:3000/)
+The app is running on address [http://localhost:3900/](http://localhost:3900/)

-# Backend start, install and running the app
+# Frontend start, install and running the app
-Head to the [https://github.com/aleksbn/tictactoe-backend-node.js](https://github.com/aleksbn/tictactoe-backend-node.js) and download the frontend app.
+Download frontend app from this repo.
 Repeat the stepps of downloading code, isntalling libraries and starting the app.
 Of course, mongodb is already started and there's no need for doing it again.

 # Data seeding
 Now, if you want to generate some random data, you can use built-in function for that.
-Just open your postman to make a request, or go to your browser and type in the following address: http://localhost:3000/generate.
+Just open your postman to make a request, or go to your browser and type in the following address: http://localhost:3900/generate.
 At the end of the url, you need to add the number of players you want to generate, as well as the number of games per player.
-In example, if I want 5 players with 4 games per player, I would go (or make a request in postman) to http://localhost:3000/generate/5/4.
+In example, if I want 5 players with 4 games per player, I would go (or make a request in postman) to http://localhost:3900/generate/5/4.
 If you're interested in using the data, just open mongodb compass, head to the tictactoe db and see user names you generated.
 Password for every player is nickname+"sifra".
 In example, for user alex, password is alexsifra.

 # Architecture considerations
 Project is using 3 layers: